Microfiber vs Cotton Sheets (2024)

 They’re called “microfibers” because their diameter is smaller than that of most other materials, even silk (1/100th the diameter of a human hair).
 Microfibers are woven together to create a durable, soft, and lightweight material.
 Sheets made from this material are often low maintenance and wrinkle resistant, as well as affordable.

 Because of their fine fibres and dense weave, microfiber sheets are less breathable than cotton.
-They can also hold static charges, which may attract dust and pet hair.
+They can also hold static charges, especially between the flat and fitted sheet, which may attract dust and pet hair.
 Microfiber sheets retain heat well, making them ideal for colder weather, but they may not be as comfortable if you sleep hot or live in a warmer climate.

 photo of microfiber sheets with illustration of a magnifying glass to the left